What is temporary car insurance?

-You don’t have to be the registered owner of the vehicle, you just have to have the owner’s permission to drive it.
+You don’t have to be the registered owner of the vehicle, you just need to have the car owner’s permission to drive it.

 Can I use temporary insurance for a vehicle I own?

-If you own a car but drive it occasionally – for example, when you’re home during university holidays or you have a convertible or motorhome that you only use over the summer – short-term insurance can be a cost-effective option.
+If you own a car but only drive it occasionally – for example, when you’re home during university holidays, or you have a convertible or motorhome that you only use over the summer – short-term insurance could be a cost-effective option.

 If you don’t intend to insure your car to cover the long periods when you’re not using it, you’ll have to keep it off the road and get a Statutory Off Road Notification (SORN).

-What happens if I have an accident while I’ve got temporary cover?
+What happens if I have an accident while I have temporary car insurance?

-Is there anything else I need to be aware of about temporary cover?
+Is there anything else I need to know about temporary car insurance?

-- Please be aware that temporary insurance is not a replacement for annual cover.
-If you’re looking for longer-term cover, an annual insurance policy is likely to be more cost effective
+- Temporary insurance isn’t a replacement for annual cover.
+If you’re looking for longer term cover, an annual insurance policy is likely to be more cost-effective.

-- Temporary cover won’t count towards a no claims bonus, either
+- Temporary insurance won’t count towards a no-claims bonus.

 Can I use temporary insurance to drive in Europe?